 Included in the success plan, or in a separate implementation plan, is an outline the technical tasks to get your product set up.
 This includes timelines and due dates for those tasks, and assigns responsibility for each one.
 We’ve seen smart success teams share a basic success plan with prospective customers before they’ve even closed on a sale.
 The sales rep can send it to the customer as a nudge, or the CSM can get on the phone with the prospect and introduce the success plan to set expectations and help convince the customer to buy.

 We’ve also noticed that compensation structures can impact the smoothness of your hand-offs.
-We’ve seen many SaaS companies achieve smoother hand-offs when the sales team has a blended compensation structure that includes bonuses for customers that successfully complete onboarding before churning.
+We’ve seen many SaaS companies achieve smoother hand-offs when the sales team has a blended compensation structure that includes bonuses for happy customers that successfully complete onboarding before churning.

 A good customer success plan outlines all of the steps in the implementation phase of your onboarding process and pairs them with timelines or due dates for each of the steps along the way.